 So are you ready to get your gut symptoms under control?
 Working with a trained psychologist or counsellor can help in the journey to managing your digestive symptoms – therapy is often the missing link in many people’s digestive health journey!

-Our psychologists also specialize in
+Our psychologists also specialize in:

-- motivational interviewing
+- Motivational interviewing

-- behavioural therapies
+- Behavioural therapies

 - Sensorimotor Psychotherapy

-- Cognitive behavioural therapy
+- Cognitive behavioural therapy (CBT)

 Our team takes pride in our client-centred and holistic approach to therapy and ultimately wants to work with you to release old patterns and create positive new ones!
 Give us a call at 403-808-2348 or book online here today.